 A residential appraisal is an unbiased estimate of the true (or fair market) value of what a home is worth, in the current real estate market.
 Buyers typically need a mortgage loan to afford a home.
-A mortgage lender will order an appraisal to ensure that they are able to safely lend the money required by the buyer in order to pay for the property.
+As a result, a mortgage lender will order an appraisal to ensure that they are able to safely lend the money required by the buyer in order to pay for the property.

 The end result of the appraisal process is to ultimately receive a report detailing the steps taken to arrive at a final home value.